Azure/aks-engine/docs/topics/features.md

 Kubernetes 1.18 introduces alpha support for the ContainerD runtime on Windows Server 2019.
 This is still a work-in-progress tracked in [kubernetes/enhancements#1001](https://github.com/kubernetes/enhancements/issues/1001).
 This feature in AKS-Engine is for testing the in-development versions of ContainerD and Kubernetes, and is not for production use.
 Be sure to review [open issues](https://github.com/azure/aks-engine/issues?q=containerd+label%3Awindows+is%3Aopen) if you want to test or contribute to this effort.

-Currently it only supports the `kubenet` networking model, and requires URLs to custom ContainerD and CNI plugin builds.
+Currently it requires URLs to custom ContainerD and CNI plugin builds.

 ### Deploying multi-OS clusters with ContainerD